BhargavKadali39/WhatsApp_automation/README.md

 Damn, most of my repo are concentrated on single or couple of line of code.
 Thanks to python for making my life much easier than before.

+PIP command to install required module is

+    pip install pywhatkit